Religion in Greece: Catholicism

 Catholics made up less than 1% of the total population in 2015.
 The Catholic community has increased in size in recent years due to immigration and today number over 200,000.

 Roman Catholics

 Roman Catholic Greeks number approximately 50,000 and are found all over Greece; the majority, however, live in the Cyclades and the Ionian Islands.
-The presence of Catholics in the Greek islands is mostly a heritage from the time of the Venetian domination from the Middle Ages.
+The presence of Catholics in the Greek islands is mostly a heritage from the time of the Venetian domination in the Middle Ages.
 The Catholic community has increased in size in recent years due to immigration and today number over 200,000.

 Greek Catholics

 Catholic Greeks of the Byzantine Rite (Uniates or Unites) number approximately 6,000 nationwide and mostly live in Athens.

 Protestantism

-Protestants, including Greek Evangelical Church and Free Evangelical Churches, stand at about 30,000.
+The Protestant population, including Greek Evangelical Church and Free Evangelical Churches, stood at about 23,000 people in 2020 (0.23% of the country).
 The Free Apostolic Church of the Pentecost was founded by Leonidas Feggos in 1965.
 The official church, Eastern Orthodox, and the State reluctantly gave permission for Pentecostal churches to operate legally.
 The process of receiving permission from the Ministry of Education and Religion to operate as a church is becoming easier.
 Assemblies of God, the International Church of the Foursquare Gospel and other Pentecostal churches of the Greek Synod of Apostolic Church have 12,000 members.
 The Independent Free Apostolic Church of Pentecost is the biggest Protestant denomination in Greece with 120 churches.
 There are no official statistics about Free Apostolic Church of Pentecost, but the Orthodox Church estimates the followers at 20,000.